 2. You Want To Access Your Catalog From Another Computer

 The second reason why you should move your Lightroom Catalog is when you want to edit from another computer.
 A lot of people work from both their desktop and laptop computers.
 Rather than having to start over with file organizing and image adjustments, you could copy your Lightroom catalog over.

+It’s important to note that copying a Lightroom catalog will not sync them in the future.
 By copying your Lightroom Catalog, you’re only creating a duplicate to work from.
 The two copies are not connected.

 3. You Want To Create A Backup Of Your Lightroom Catalog

 The third reason why you might want to move or copy a Lightroom Catalog is to create a backup.
 If you want extra assurance that your Lightroom information is extra secure, you can always create a backup catalog copy.

 This way, you can access a duplicate on another hard drive if something were to go wrong.

 Lightroom does automatically backup catalogs periodically.
 The trouble is that it’s backed up to the same location.
 This is fine if one of your catalogs becomes corrupt, but you’ll be out of luck if the entire hard drive goes down.